sul-dlss/sul-embed/README.md

 # Webpacker in Docker

-Since webpacker doesn't run on modern versions of node JS, you can use the provided docker container to run webpacker.
+You may also use the provided docker container to run the webpacker dev server.

 ```
 docker compose up webpacker